Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp/subpages/tools.md

 ## S3 Asset Ingestor (Since 3.11.0)
 This is essentially the same as the File Asset Ingestor, but pulls files from an Amazon S3 bucket instead of the local filesystem.
 You can load a directory of assets into AEM very easily with this tool.
 Because of the ability to overload a server with assets, this tool only appears for the "admin" user right now.

 This process depends upon the presence of the S3 SDK bundle.
 If you are using the S3 DataStore, this is already present.
 For other installations (e.g. using the FileDataStore), you should follow the instructions to install the OSGi bundles in the S3 DataStore Feature Pack, but do *not* install the configurations.
+Instructions for downloading the S3 DataStore Feature Pack can be found at the following links: [for AEM 6.2](https://helpx.adobe.com/experience-manager/6-2/sites/deploying/using/data-store-config.html#AmazonS3DataStore), [for AEM 6.3](https://docs.adobe.com/docs/en/aem/6-3/deploy/platform/data-store-config.html#Amazon%20S3%20Data%20Store)

 ![S3 Asset Ingestor](../images/s3-asset-ingestor.png)
 * Bucket: Name of the S3 bucket which contains the files.